Macaca fuscata fuscata

 At the Detroit Zoo

 The Japanese macaque habitat is home to five females and three males, whose social structure is built around lineage.
 At the top of this matriarchal society are sisters Carmen, Laura and Griffin.
-During feeding time, these three are the first to eat.
-They are also the most-often groomed by the habitat’s other residents.
+They are the most-often groomed by the habitat’s other residents.
 The bottom rank includes Madeline and Lynda.
-These two are the last to eat – which accounts for their smaller size – and spend the most time grooming the troop’s higher-ranking members.
+These two spend the most time grooming the troop’s higher-ranking members.
 This helps establish and maintain the hierarchy among them.
 The females are joined by males Denny, Mirai and Haru.
 Youngest in the group is female Hana, who was born in 2019 to parents Carmen and Haru.
 Hana, who was born in 2019, is Jun’s big sister.
 The Japanese macaques, also known as snow monkeys, can often be seen basking in the warm steam from their hot tub and entertaining guests with their playful antics in their habitat next to the lions in the Asian Forest.